mkchoi212/Maroon/README.md

 ###Contacts
 Animations for tapping and holding onto contact tableview cells is slightly unnatural.

+###Transition Animation
+Animations when flipping the screen to reveal either the map or list is quite glitchy.
+Never caught onto this while developing on the simualtor or on my device but it's apprenlty quite obvious on iPhone 5 & 5s.
+Maybe try `dealloc` the json processing thread when transitioning to and out from a view?

 ###Future Features
 - Slide show in the home view of all images from the RSS feed
 - Scheduler in home screen via navgiation bar?